simonkana/pyrpg/README.md

 # PyRPG

-A simple 2d rpg game written in Python & PyGame
+A simple 2D RPG game written in Python & Pygame